mhenstell/snowbird/README.md

 The second script is `/etc/init.d/start-snowbird` which starts the python kivy app.

 You can stop or start these directly by using, for example, `sudo /etc/init.d/start-snowbird [stop|start]` You can also change the scripts or add your own boot scripts by following the [directions on this page.](http://www.stuffaboutcode.com/2012/06/raspberry-pi-run-program-at-start-up.html).
 Make sure not to skip the `chmod` or `update-rc.d` commands or things won't start on boot like you want.

+### Logging and Config
+The Kivy process (`main.py`) is logging to `/var/log/snowbird`.
+A new sequentially-named logfile is created every time the process is started.
+Logging location, level, and other kivy parameters can be changed in the kivy `config.ini`.
+Note: If you're running the process by hand using the `pi` user, the kivy config folder is at `/home/pi/.kivy`.
+However, the init process that starts `main.py` on boot is running as the `root` user, so you'll probably want to play around with `/root/.kivy` (as the `root` user) instead.